DewieDecimal/Predict-Air-Passenger-with-SARIMA/README.md

 ![image](https://github.com/DewieDecimal/Predict-Air-Passenger-with-SARIMA/assets/125356334/e7fb94c1-22f4-4d04-b2ce-6aaddc9a210a)

-Even so, the residual plot indicates that the model works pretty well.
+Even so, the residual plot indicates that the model works pretty Ill.

 ![image](https://github.com/DewieDecimal/Predict-Air-Passenger-with-SARIMA/assets/125356334/92affcf4-a8d9-4755-be85-3b0274aa771c)

 Generally, for time series, rolling validation is the best method of cross-validation.
-Employing this approach, we derived an MSE (Mean Squared Error) score which demonstrates a reduction of 28-fold compared to the baseline MSE.
+Employing this approach, I derived an MSE (Mean Squared Error) score which demonstrates a reduction of 28-fold compared to the baseline MSE.

 ![image](https://github.com/DewieDecimal/Predict-Air-Passenger-with-SARIMA/assets/125356334/627ba8f8-d7ae-43d8-bf07-ed538da116e8)